-This article is a walkthrough so you can create your first Google Display Ad using Metigy’s advanced AI Recommendation interface.
+This article is a walkthrough so you can create your first Google Display Ad using Metigy.
 You can find the Ads module in the left-hand menu.
-And if you are not yet a customer, sign up on the website today.

-A key part of any ad strategy is the goal of your ad and reflects the kind of bidding strategy, targeting, etc that Google’s platform will use top optimise your ads.
-We’ll cover all of that in more detail in Metigy Learning.
+A key part of any ad strategy is the goal of your ad and reflects the kind of bidding strategy and targeting that Google’s platform will use to optimise your ads.

 The options are: